 Not surprisingly, many people will object even to this, assuming the Church has no right to pontificate on such matters.
 What’s ironic is that the culture that first demanded to have intercourse without marriage now demands marriage without intercourse.

 Called to love

 By affirming that the one-flesh union is essential to marriage, the Church is not forbidding anyone to love.
 In fact, those who aren’t called to marriage are still invited to express God’s love in a powerful way.
-Many who experience homosexual attractions have joyfully embraced this calling, but their voices are often drowned out by those who assume chastity is an unrealistic option.
+Many who experience homosexual attractions have joyfully embraced this calling, but their voices (and great websites) are often drowned out by those who assume chastity is an unrealistic option.
 Their lives are proof that although many have rejected the Catholic Church, the Church rejects no one.

 In the end, it isn’t an expression of hatred to invite people to practice chastity.
 In fact, would be a false form of compassion to lead anyone to believe that they could find true happiness outside of the will of God.

 The topic of same-sex marriage is bound to stir up emotional responses, and that’s okay.
 It’s healthy to have impassioned and spirited debates about a topics of great importance, such as the definition of marriage.
 But in the heat of the debate, let’s not lose sight of the fact that every person deserves to be treated with respect.
 If we begin calling one another names, it means that we’ve lost our temper or we’ve run out of valid arguments—or both.